 If you’re on a tight schedule or have other complicating issues, breaking up your walks is a good strategy.

-If you don’t have the time to walk 10 miles or whatever your set distance is at once, you can break it up into 2 or even 3 walks throughout the day.
+If you don’t have the time to walk 10 miles or another set distance at once, you can break it up into two or even three walks throughout the day.

 One of the greatest strengths of walking for exercise is how easy it is to customize your regimen.
 Adapt your walking schedule as needed to fit the distance into your day.

-Working up mile-by-mile until you reach 10 miles per day will reduce your risk of overuse injuries.
-Breaking up your walks into multiple segments may suit your lifestyle better than one long walk.
+Working up mile by mile until you reach 10 miles per day will reduce your risk of overuse injuries.
+Breaking up your walks into multiple segments may suit your lifestyle better than taking one long walk at a time.

-At this point, you’re likely familiar with the benefits of walking, as well as the methods you can employ to incorporate walking into your routine.
+At this point, you’re likely familiar with the benefits of walking and the methods you can use to incorporate walking into your routine.